AQMicroservicesStore/aqstore-core/README.md

-# aqstore-core
+# aqstore-account-service
-A common library for aqstore microservices
+A service to manage user roles and information